What to do if you lose your phone with the Google Authenticator app

 In a time when the two-factor authentication is almost essential to your safety, the Google Authenticator is coming as a particularly useful application that can make this verification quick and easy.

-You can install the Google Authenticator application on your mobile, and by using it ensure that your accounts on other networks, such as Facebook, Twiiter, etc., are protected by an additional level of security, with at the same time a direct connection speed to them.
+You can install the application on your mobile, and by using it to ensure that your accounts on other networks, such as Facebook, Twiiter, etc., are protected by an additional level of security, with at the same time a direct connection speed to them.

-But if you lose your phone with the Google Authenticator app installed, things can get tricky as you won't be able to sign in to your other connected devices either. .
+But if you miss it with the Google Authenticator app installed, things can get tricky as you won't be able to sign in to the other connected platforms as well.

 But the developer of the application has foreseen this scenario as well.
 Here's what you need to do: